chriskrycho/async-trpl-fun/notes/Overview.md

 It *does* feel weird not to have a “good default” baked in, and given the prominence of `futures`, it is *doubly* weird to me not to just ship that executor… but I can imagine the bike-shedding that proposing as much would produce. 🥴 Basically every executor out there ends up shipping ~`block_on` because its utility is so high, AFAICT.

+Cliff Biffle [asserts](https://cliffle.com/blog/async-inversion/) (I think accurately!) that async in Rust is two key things, brought together in a powerful way:

+- “an inversion of control”, where the caller gets control over the flow of the body of the async function
+- a way of building state machines which are much less error prone because they are *not* managed by hand

 ## Notable runtimes

 - [tokio](https://tokio.rs)